Bionic's guide to professional indemnity insurance

 What does a retroactive date on professional indemnity insurance mean?

-A retroactive date on a professional indemnity insurance policy may apply when you are switching insurers and want to make a claim for something that happened under an old policy.
+A retroactive date on a professional indemnity insurance policy may apply when you are switching insurers and want to claim for something that happened under an old policy.

 Is professional indemnity insurance tax deductible?